 Shimmering Fabrics and How to Use Them

-There is nothing that grabs our attention more that something shiny.
-That glint and glimmer is sure to catch our glance, make us stop, and take a look.
-Sometimes shiny objects can be a distraction, sometimes they can make us pause and wonder what is going on.
+There is nothing that grabs our attention more than something shiny.
+That glint and glimmer are sure to catch our glance, make us stop, and take a look.
+Sometimes shiny objects can be a distraction, and sometimes they can make us pause and wonder what is going on.
 Shining objects are always guaranteed to capture our attention.

 Today I spent some time looking at shiny objects.
-To be more specific, shiny, glimmering liturgical fabrics for use in making church vestments.
+To be more specific, shiny, glimmering liturgical fabrics for used in making church vestments.
 I have a special event coming up over the Holidays, and now is the time to start thinking about the project.
 The project is intended for use during the Christmas Season.
 The ideas are in the beginning stages.
-First thoughts are of colors: white and gold.
-Christmas is a Festival time, and so the use of white is a must, and combining gold is perfectly fine.
+My first thoughts are of colors: white and gold.
+Christmas is a Festival time, so the use of white is a must, and combining gold is perfectly fine.
 Thankfully that is settled.
 The next thought is budget.
-The options are a silk base fabric with gold orphrey trim, or an ivory/gold metallic fabric.
+The options are a silk base fabric with gold orphrey trim or an ivory/gold metallic fabric.
 At this point, either will work for the budget.

-After budget, the next thoughts are of design.
-It is Christmas, and the Nativity comes to mind.
+After the budget, the next thoughts are on the design.
+It is Christmas, and Nativity comes to mind.

-I have a lovely Nativity Design that has a prick and pounce pattern ready to go.
+I have a lovely Nativity Design that has a prick-and-pounce pattern ready to go.
 I like this and it might be an option, but there is no time, even with starting now, to hand embroider an altar frontal for Christmas.
 There may be time to have a design digitized for machine embroidery, so that option will have to be explored.
-And while this design, or a variation there of, might work for the altar frontal, other designs will be needed to coordinate with this for the super frontal, pulpit fall and matching stole.
+And while this design, or a variation thereof, might work for the altar frontal, other designs will be needed to coordinate with this for the super frontal, pulpit fall and matching stole.
 Looks like it is time to get out a sketch pad, or get a design into the computer to modify.
-Some how, angels might have a part in this set as well.
-There are a few hovering around the sewing room these days (that is in books).
+Somehow, angels might have a part in this set as well.
+A few are hovering around the sewing room these days (that is in books).
 The design, or rather, how the design works out, will be the big deciding factor for everything else going forward on this project.
-Timee is the other issue.
+Time is the other issue.
 The design has to be workable in a “fast” way.
-Thankfully, there is another design that was created last spring, which, if modified will work well as a part of this set.
+Thankfully, another design was created last spring, that will work well as a part of this set.
 As I move through the design process, I will try to keep you updated on where the project is at.
 Thankfully, there are four months, and I will need every one of them to complete this on time.

 Solo Dei Gloria